durmisi/AIKit/Ingestion/AIKit.Core.Ingestion/README.md

 Implement `IDocumentProcessor` for custom document processing:

 - `ImageAlternativeTextProcessor`: Enriches images with AI-generated alternative text (adapts `ImageAlternativeTextEnricher`).
+- `MarkdownProcessor`: Parses Markdown content to HTML and adds to metadata.
 - Add custom processors for AI enrichments like summarization or metadata extraction.

 Configure with `EnricherOptions` including chat client and logger factory.